-Throughout my time of writing, I have amassed huge amounts of scenes, notes, ideas, plots, character profiles, lists, maps, pictures and more all to do with SEVERAL novel series’, an organised system was needed.
+Throughout my time of writing, I have amassed huge amounts of scenes, notes, ideas, plots, character profiles, lists, maps, pictures and more.
+All of which is connected to SEVERAL novel series’, so yes, an organised system was needed.

 So, Is It Really Important?

 Yes, it is.
 It is an area that can slow you down as a writer.
 Who among us hasn’t struggled to locate a scene we wrote roughly, randomly… now we can’t find it and even the search isn’t bringing it up.

 This is more likely to happen as you build up your writing.
 If you have more than one story/series in the works then you have more to misfile, to mis-save or worse, accidentally delete.

 Maybe you are just working on one novel, or just two, eventually, you will have more and starting a system NOW will be better than hacking your way through later on (trust me, because it’s what I had to do…and am still doing regarding older stories!)